 Easy To Digest and Fast-Acting Energy

-Carbs and fats provide the energy the body needs to perform accordingly.
-An appropriate energy intake will allow the body to use the protein for muscle building instead of energy.
+Carbs and fats provide the energy the body needs to perform.
+An appropriate energy intake allows the body to use protein for muscle building instead of energy.
 Having Nutella along with a protein source (like a protein shake) offers all three essential macros.

 One of its ingredients, cocoa, provides several health benefits.
-Since it is high in flavonoids, a potent antioxidant, that can help reduce the body’s inflammation obtained through hard training sessions (2).
+It is high in flavonoids, a potent antioxidant, that can help reduce the body’s inflammation obtained through hard training sessions (2).

 When you exercise, your body produces free radicals (molecules that aren’t balanced).
 Free radicals in excess tend to create an unbalanced atmosphere in the body generating oxidative stress (3), leading to inflammation.

 “During exercise, oxygen demand increases, particularly in skeletal muscle, causing a dramatic change in the blood flow to various organs.These physiological changes that occur during acute exercise increase free radical production, leading to oxidative damage to biomolecules.”— Antioxidants Journal

 Antioxidants help diminish free radicals, which decreases oxidative stress.
 The result?
 When oxidative stress is diminished, inflammation is lowered.

 Studies have shown that cocoa has several components that help improve mood and cognition (4).